Gourav-s12/Real-time-crawling-Covid-Statistics/README.md

   - main file menu

 - Bibek Pal (Roll NO: 23CS60R39)
-  - Store the responses of 2021 in 12 text files where each text file contains information of a particular month of 2021 and so on for other queries.
+  - Store the responses of 2021 in 12 text files where each text file contains information of a particular month of 2021 and so on for other queries ( dub).
   - Crawled Wikipedia and extract the news information that is available for the five countries. [queries not working]

 - Aditya Shrivastava (Roll No: 23CS60R15)